Hritikbansal/generative-robustness/README.md

 # leaving_reality_to_imagination
-Github Repo to generate images from Stable Diffusion

 This repo contains the code for the experiments in the 'Leaving Reality to Imagination: Robust Classification via Generated Datasets' paper.